prajivinn/Predicting-Customer-Loyalty-Using-ML/README.md

 To achieve this, we looked to build out a predictive model that will find relationships between customer metrics and loyalty score for those customers who were tagged, and use this to predict the loyalty score metric for those who were not.

+## Key Definition
+The loyalty score metric measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.

+Example 1: Customer X has a total grocery spend of $100 and all of this is spent with our client.
+Customer X has a loyalty score of 1.0

+Example 2: Customer Y has a total grocery spend of $200 but only 20% is spent with our client.
+The remaining 80% is spend with competitors.
+Customer Y has a customer loyalty score of 0.2

 ## Actions